advance100/doc_webpack/webpack dev server.md

 * `--port <number>`
 * `--inline`: embed the webpack-dev-server runtime into the bundle
 * `--hot`: adds the `HotModuleReplacementPlugin` and switch the server to hot mode.
 (Note: make sure you don't add `HotModuleReplacementPlugin` twice)
+* `--https`: serves dev-server over HTTPS Protocol.
+Includes a self-signed certificate that is used when serving the requests.

 ## API